ianhernandezz/Capstone_Final_Report/README.md

 - Downloaded and uploaded PowerPoint to repository

 Jayce Cox
-- Updated peresentation slides and notebook with description of preliminary data preprocessing
+- Updated [PowerPoint](https://docs.google.com/presentation/d/1ffB2AwLspXSwZHfQvp-hxV4Sp1jOLb_QtWpa1Kn_XQU/edit?usp=sharing) and notebook with description of preliminary data preprocessing
 - Updated peresentation slides and notebook with description of feature engineering and selection
 - Updated peresentation slides and notebook with description of how data was split
 - Updated peresentation slides and notebook with explanation of model choice.

 Kevin Estrada
 - Uploaded data on Google Big Query to be able to connect to juypter notebook
-- Updated google slide to explain what will be included in "Data preprocessing" and "Data details", "Data storage"
+- Updated [PowerPoint](https://docs.google.com/presentation/d/1ffB2AwLspXSwZHfQvp-hxV4Sp1jOLb_QtWpa1Kn_XQU/edit?usp=sharing) to explain what will be included in "Data preprocessing" and "Data details", "Data storage"

 **Week 4 (March 27th-April 3rd)**